GECC/DECC Fall 2026 Seminar Series

 Integrating Accessibility into Aging Research: Concepts, Measures, and Guidance

-Presented by: Dr. David Van Riper (Community Services Environment Domain co-lead)
+Presented by: David Van Riper (Community Services Environment Domain co-lead)

 Modeling approaches for estimating the effects of risk factors using longitudinal life course exposure data: theoretical considerations and a practical case study